 I'd probably give the edge to MailChimp since it's much easier to filter through the integrations and find the ones you want.
 However, both offer similar integrations, especially in the ecommerce field.

 Unfortunately, this is where MailChimp falls flat on its face.
 They only provide email support, and from all accounts that support is pretty shoddy.
 There is no substitute for talking to somebody on the phone.
 They lean pretty heavily on their self-help topics to solve most user issues.
 That said, the self-help topics are actually pretty useful.
 I used a few of them myself when setting up a test email and they are well written and concise.
 A determined email marketer could easily teach themselves how to use MailChimp using the self-help articles.

 This is where Constant Contact really shines.
 They have a dedicated customer service department with phones, live chat, and email.
 After I signed up for their service they actually gave me a call and asked if I had any questions about how to use their platform.
 They are very responsive.
 If you expect to run into problems starting up your email campaign, Constant Contact is the way to go.

 The Winner?
 Constant Contact

 Although the online resources from MailChimp beat out Constant Contact, you can't replace talking to someone over the phone.

 The Bottom Line

 Either one of these services will allow you to mount a successful email marketing campaign.
 They both have the basic tools to help you get started, and they are both pretty intuitive.
-MailChimp is cheaper (free) for people just starting out compared to Constant Contact, which actually costs money, albeit very little ($10/month).
+MailChimp is cheaper (free) for people just starting out compared to Constant Contact, which actually costs money, albeit very little.
 Constant Contact has a great customer support department, so you won’t have to worry about getting stuck when you’re just starting out.
-Remember, both of them have free trials, so there is nothing stopping you from testing out each one before you commit.
+Remember, both of them have free trials or plans, so there is nothing stopping you from testing out each one before you commit.